DataFire/Integrations/integrations/generated/openbanking_org_uk/README.md

         * CreditCharged **required** `boolean`: Is credit paid to the account.
 The answer will be the condition of all other fields to be filled
         * CreditInterestGroup `array`
           * items `object`: Credit Interest Group
-            * CreditInterestItem **required** `object`: Credit Interest item
-              * CalculationFrequency `string` (values: Daily, Weekly, Monthly, Quarterly, Half-Yearly, Yearly, Overnight): How often is interest applied to account
-              * CalculationMethod `string` (values: Banded, Tiered, Whole): Method for interest calculation
-              * DateOfChange `string`: Date of the change if it refers to future terms
-              * EndDate `string`: If interest is charged on a specific date range as end date (often used for promotion)
-              * FixedInterestLength `integer`: Fixed interest length in days
-              * InterestNotes `string`: Additional notes to supplement the interest details
-              * InterestRateType `string` (values: Fixed, Variable): Credit Interest Payment Rate Type
-              * InterestTiers `array`
-                * items `object`: Credit Interest Tiers
-                  * APRAERRate `string`: AER or APR Rate for comparison
-                  * DailyChargeForMaximum `string`: Special charge on tiered overdraft
-                  * DailyChargeForMinimum `string`: Special charge on tiered overdraft
-                  * InterestTier `string`: Identifier for the tier
-                  * Rate `string`: Rate being paid by the bank (gross)
-                  * RateComparisonType `string` (values: APR, AER, Gross, Net, RepApr): Rate Comparison Type
-                  * TierValueMaximum `string`: Max Value of interst tier
-                  * TierValueMinimum `string`: Lower value of interest tier
-              * LengthPromotionalInDays `integer`: Describes the length if only a duration is given instead of a date
-              * PaymentMethod `string` (values: Compound, PayAway, SelfCredit, SimpleInterest): Credit Interest Payment Method Code
-              * StartDate `string`: If interest is charged on a specific date range as start date (often used for promotion)
-              * StartPromotionOrFutureTerms `string`: Describes the start date
-              * StopPromotionOrFutureTerms `string`: Describes the end date
-            * InterestTierSubType `string` (values: FutureMultipleTerms, Promotional, Regular): Describes if the offering is promotional, regular or a description of a future state
       * CreditScoringPartOfAccountOpeningForGettingAnAccount **required** `boolean`: Indicates whether a credit check performed on an inquiry to open an account is submitted
       * CreditScoringPartOfAccountOpeningForIDVerification `boolean`: Indicates whether a credit check is used to check the address of a potential new account holder
       * CreditScoringPartOfAccountOpeningIDVerificationIsAHardOrSoftCreditScore `array`